kandersolar/pvlib-python/paper/2023/paper.md

 datasets relevant to PV modeling.
-These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib's conventions [@Jensen2023].
+These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib's conventions [@pvlibiotools].
 As of version 0.10.1, `pvlib.iotools` contains functions to download data from ten online datasets, plus file reading/parsing functions for a dozen solar resource file formats.